Form an LLC in Arkansas yourself with our simple step-by-step guide. It’s free and easy!

 Your EIN (Employer Identification Number) is a regulatory requirement that among other things makes it possible to get a business bank account set up in the next step, make tax season much smoother, hire employees, etc. Think of it like a social security number for your LLC.

-You can easily get your Arkansas EIN through the Internal Revenue Service free of charge.
+You can easily get your EIN through the Internal Revenue Service free of charge.
+It’s an online application with quick approval.

 Do some research before opening a business bank account.
 The best bank may or may not be the bank that houses your personal account.
-Once you get this step up sync it with your accounting software and you’re golden.
+Once you get this step up sync it with a reliable accounting software and you’re golden.

 When starting a business, an LLC Operating Agreement is highly advised.
 It’s not mandatory or required by law, but this agreement protects you, your team and the company by outlining ownership, management, and management responsibilities in contractual form.